onshape-public/app-bom/README.md

 * **URL**: https://secret-ocean-9124.herokuapp.com/oauthSignin
 * **Base HREF**: You can leave this blank

-Currently this sample app has set and deployed in a way that when app is created Onshape sends request to app server with the required document id, workspace id and element id as queryparam.
-In other case (not supported in this version), it can also be implementation in a way that sends request to Onshape for getting list of documents/ elements/parts and then user can pick from list to view said data.
+This app requires to be run in a tab of Onshape, an iFrame.
+In this type of configuration, Onshape will pass documentId, workspaceId and elementId as query params to the frame.
+These are utilized by the BOM app to give it context of what the active document is within Onshape.

+BOM could also be written to run independently of the tab in Onshape.
+It could connect to Onshape and get a list of documents for the currently logged in user and then allow the user to select which one to work with.

 ####**Deploying to Heroku**
 Make sure you have Node.js and the Heroku Toolbelt installed.
 You will also need heroku account [signup for free] (https://www.heroku.com/)